-When you apply for certain products and services, the creditor will review a copy of your credit report to figure out whether you meet the qualifications.
+When you apply for certain credit-related products and services, the creditor may review a copy of your credit report to figure out whether you qualify for an account.
 If there's information in your credit report that doesn't meet the creditor's standards, e.g. too many new accounts, the creditor may deny your application.

-Note that the creditor, not the credit bureau, made the decision to deny your application.
-If you have any questions about why you were denied, the creditor will be able to answer them.
+The creditor, not the credit bureau, made the decision to deny your application.
+The company you applied with is the best place for any questions about why you were denied.

 Make sure you order the free copy of your credit report to understand the information that led to your application being denied.
+It may be due to high balances, late payments, collection accounts, or even errors.
 If there's inaccurate information in your credit report, you can dispute it with the credit bureau to have it corrected.
-Once your credit report is updated with the correct information, you can resubmit your application for a better chance at being approved.
+Once your credit report is updated with the correct information, you can resubmit your application for a better chance of being approved.